daglem/reDIP-SID/README.md

 Note that the line inputs are not AC coupled - AC coupling must be externally added for audio applications.
 Without external AC coupling, the line inputs can conceivably be used as generic ADCs.

-The 12V / 9V input is connected to the SGTL5000 mic input via a voltage divider, and can conceivably be used as a high range generic ADC.
+The 12V / 9V input is connected to the SGTL5000 mic input via a 1/6 ratio voltage divider.

 #### SPI / programming header: